Members of the public are required to act as patients and role-players for student selection, training and examination.

 A Simulated Patient (SP) is sometimes referred to as a standardised patient, standardised participant or patient actor.
 The SP will play the role of a patient interacting with one of our medical students during a teaching or examination activity.
 A SP will also role-play during interviews for selection to the medical course.

 - Who can be a simulated patient?

-Any healthy individual who is willing to make a contribution to medical and dental education can be a simulated patient.
-Patients should have good communication skills, and are patient with those who are learning new skills.
+Anyone who is willing to make a contribution to the education of undergraduate medical students can be a simulated patient.
+SPs should have good communication skills and be patient with those who are learning new skills.

 - What training is involved?

 There is initial training for all newly recruited SPs.
 Specific training is given for each role-play or activity that SPs are asked to perform.
 During these specific training sessions, there will be opportunities to ask questions and practise role-playing.
 Additional ad hoc training may be given.

 We use simulated patients for selecting potential students, for teaching and in professional university examinations called Objective Structured Clinical Examinations (OSCEs).

 SPs are expected to adhere to our Professional Conduct and Performance Standards, to abide by our Confidentiality Agreement and to consent to possible video recording.
 It is vital, that no information relating to the role-plays is passed to anyone outside the role-play being undertaken.

 Male SPs should be willing to expose chest, spine, limbs and abdomen.
 Female SPs should be willing to expose limbs, neck and abdomen.
 SPs are usually told when being booked for teaching activities, what examination they will be taking part in.

 - What preparation is required for a role-play/activity session?